tom-dell/Plex-Meta-Manager-Configs/README.md

       with_genres: 99
 ```

-* User rating ≥ 6
+### User rating ≥ 6

 We can find this option;

 > vote_count.gte

-Let's put it in there;
+This translates into 'vote count, greater than'.
+Let's put it in there too;

 ```
   Highest rating documentaries in the last 5 years: